-To assist Applicants in calculating proper cost share amounts, EERE has included a cost share information sheet and sample cost share calculation as Appendices B and C to this Funding Opportunity Announcement.
+To assist Applicants in calculating proper cost share amounts, EERE has included a cost share information sheet and sample cost share calculation as Appendices B and C to this FOA.

-1. LEGAL RESPONSIBILITY
+2. LEGAL RESPONSIBILITY

-Although the cost share requirement applies to the project as a whole, including work performed by members of the project team other than the Prime Recipient, the Prime Recipient is legally responsible for paying the entire cost share.
-The Prime Recipient's cost share obligation is expressed in the Assistance agreement as a static amount in U.S. dollars (cost share amount) and as a percentage of the Total Project Cost (cost share percentage).
+Although the cost share requirement applies to the Project as a whole, including work performed by members of the Project Team other than the Prime Recipient, the Prime Recipient is legally responsible for paying the entire cost share.
+The Prime Recipient's cost share obligation is expressed in the Assistance Agreement as a static amount in U.S. dollars (cost share amount) and as a percentage of the Total Project Cost (cost share percentage).
 If the funding agreement is terminated prior to the end of the project period, the Prime Recipient is required to contribute at least the cost share percentage of total expenditures incurred through the date of termination.

-The Prime Recipient is solely responsible for managing cost share contributions by the Project Team and enforcing cost share obligation assumed by Project Team members in subawards or related agreements.
+The Prime Recipient is solely responsible for managing cost share contributions by the Project Team and enforcing cost share obligation assumed by Project Participants in subawards or related agreements.

-2. Cost Share Allocation
+3. Cost Share Allocation

-Each Project Team is free to determine how best to allocate the cost share requirement among the team members.
-The amount contributed by individual Project Team members may vary, as long as the cost share requirement for the project as a whole is met.
+Each Project Team is free to determine how best to allocate the cost share requirement among the Participants.
+The amount contributed by individual Project Participants may vary, as long as the cost share requirement for the Project as a whole is met.

-3. COST SHARE TYPES AND ALLOWABILITY
+4. COST SHARE TYPES AND ALLOWABILITY